burlachenkok/exploring-python3/python_details.md

 # What is a False statement

-The following expressions are considered as `false` in Python:
+The following expressions are considered `false` in Python:
 * `None`
 * `0`
 * Sequence which `len() == 0` named as empty sequence.

-# Python Language benefits which are absent in most Scripting Languages
+# Python Language benefits that are absent in most Scripting Languages

-It very depends on your point of view and your style, but there is a point of view where the following things are benefits.
-Especially if you have limited time for finishing a project:
+It depends on your point of view and your style, but there is a point of view where the following things are benefits.
+Especially if you have limited time to finish a project:

   1. More correct code from a style point of view.
   2. Automatic cross-platform serialization "pickling" for the user and built-in types from the Python standard library.
   3. A lot of free and commercial IDE with intellisense.
   4. Built-in debugger.
-  5. Python use <`.`> token to separate packages/subpackage/class like C# and Java.
+  5. Python uses <`.`> token to separate packages/subpackage/classes like C# and Java.
 Packages from Perl are called modules in Python.

 During debugging it's worthwhile to say that parsing of the function is performed only at the moment of the direct call.